TrickzTwix/Test/FAQ.md

 ### HOW DO I CLAIM THE WARZONE AND SAFEZONE

-To claim land for the warzone and safezone, you need to execute the following command:
+**Answer:** To claim land for the warzone and safezone, you need to execute the following command:
+1. /f bypass

-    `/f claim <radius> [Warzone/SafeZone]`
+2. /f claim <radius> [Warzone/SafeZone]

 Provided they have the necessary permissions to do so.